fh44/client-server-python/README.md

 server.py:
 $./server.py \ file(0 \ for \ camera) \ ip\_addr \ tcp\_port \ udp\_port$

-Where UDP and TCP are the two protocols accepted, and server is able to stream a video or via webcam.
+Where UDP and TCP are the two protocols accepted, and server is able to stream a file vide or through webcam.